 Dionne Custer Edwards_resume (LINK)

-Dionne Custer Edwards is a writer and arts educator working with K-12 students and teachers at The Wexner Center for the Arts, where she created PAGES, a multi-visit writing-based arts program for high school students.
-She completed a Master of Arts degree in Arts Education and Creative Writing at Antioch University.
-She also holds a Bachelors degree in English from The Ohio State University.
+Dionne Custer Edwards is a writer and educator working with K-12 students and teachers at The Wexner Center for the Arts, where she created PAGES, a multi-visit writing-based arts program for high school students.
+With this program she curates and co-edits an anthology each year of student writings inspired by a year of learning experiences in and around the arts.

-She has received numerous awards and fellowships including a Fellowship for Emerging Women Leaders in Nonprofit from the Academy of Leadership and Governance at the Jefferson Center for Learning and the Arts, and in 2011, a professional leadership fellowship with Americans for the Arts.
+She has received several awards and fellowships including a Fellowship for Emerging Women Leaders in Nonprofit from the Academy of Leadership and Governance at the Jefferson Center for Learning and the Arts, and in 2011, a professional leadership fellowship with Americans for the Arts.

 In conjunction with her work in the arts and education, in 2012 she presented at TEDx Indianapolis with a talk titled: “Beautiful Distractions in 21st Century Learning, and most recently spoke at a conference hosted by the Council of Facility Planners International about design thinking, building schools in the 21st century, and the future of K-12 education.